 The Russians would most likely stay out of it but would surely be more than delighted to furnish all the weapons and military goodies the Syrians and their allies could desire, not least because the Russian economy could sorely do with the boost and Putin would surely love to be rid of the troublesome Turk Erdogan and his dreams of restoring the Ottoman Empire at the expense of his arab neighbours.

-Posted by Ian Greenhalgh on March 1, 2017, With 2534 Reads Filed under WarZone.
+Posted by Ian Greenhalgh on March 1, 2017, With 2541 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.